MLOps-KNDS/backend/database/README.md

 ## Scripts

 The available scripts provide convenient functions to develop apps.
-To run them head to the [app](/scripts/app) folder and type the following command:
+To run them head to the [scripts](scripts) folder and type the following command:

 ```bash
 python3 <script_name>.py
 ```

 .
-The scripts are located in the [app](/scripts/app) folder are:
+The scripts are located in the [scripts](scripts) folder are:

-1. [dbconnect.py](/scripts/app/dbconnect.py) - connects to the database and returns the connection object, and also takes an optional config parameter for using in an app
+1. [dbconnect.py](scripts/dbconnect.py) - connects to the database and returns the connection object, and also takes an optional config parameter for using in an app
-2. [dbcreate.py](/scripts/app/dbcreate.py) - creates the database and tables
+2. [dbcreate.py](scripts/dbcreate.py) - creates the database and tables
-3. [dbshow.py](/scripts/app/dbshow.py) - shows tables in the database
+3. [dbshow.py](scripts/dbshow.py) - shows tables in the database
-4. [dbdelete.py](/scripts/app/dbdelete.py) - drops the database and tables (use with caution)
+4. [dbdelete.py](scripts/dbdelete.py) - drops the database and tables (use with caution)

 ## Editing the database schema

-To make changes to the database schema, change both the [dbdelete.sql](/scripts/dbdelete.sql) and [dbcreate.sql](/scripts/dbcreate.sql) files.
-Then run the [dbdelete.py](/scripts/app/dbdelete.py) and [dbcreate.py](/scripts/app/dbcreate.py) scripts.
+To make changes to the database schema, change both the [dbdelete.sql](definitions/dbdelete.sql) and [dbschema.sql](definitions/dbschema.sql) files.
+Then run the [dbdelete.sql](definitions/dbdelete.sql) and [dbcreate.py](definitions/dbcreate.py) scripts.